 Right Column Ad

-This is one of the most basic and first types of Facebook ads with a headline, description, and single image.
-You can see these ads on your Desktop newsfeed.
+This is a basic Facebook ad with a headline, description, and single image.
+You can see these ads on your Desktop news feed.

-Also known as Multi-Product Ads, this ad type allows to showcase up to ten images and links in a single ad.
+Also known as Multi-Product Ads, this ad type slides through up to ten images (and links) in a single ad.

-These remarketing ads target users based on their past actions on your site.
+These product ads are remarketing ads that target users based on their past actions on your site… dynamically.

 Page Like Ads

-This Facebook ad type’s goal is to get more likes to your brand’s Facebook Page.
+This Facebook ad type’s goal is singular and simple: get more likes on your brand’s Facebook Page.

-Mobile-optimized and animated ads that help to tell your brand’s story.
+Mobile-optimized and animated ads tell your brand’s story.

 Mobile App Install Ads